blouyakis/emt_basic/module_4_test.md

 ### Q34 🟡
 **Front**
-79-year-old T-spine deformity, dyspnea, lacks sensation below nipples.
-After C-collar you should:
+A 79-year-old male lost his balance and fell, landing on his back.
+He complains of pain in his upper back, and you palpate a deformity to T-6.
+He has a history of CHF and tells you he needs to sit up so he can breathe.
+He is on home oxygen by nasal cannula, 3 L/minute.
+He is not able to feel below his xiphoid process or move his legs.
+You should apply a cervical collar and:
-• Supine stretcher & NRB • Supine stretcher O₂ 15 L • **Long-backboard immobilization** • Semi-Fowler on stretcher
+• Supine stretcher & NRB • Supine stretcher O₂ 15 L • Long-backboard immobilization • **Semi-Fowler on stretcher**

 **Back**
 **Answer:** Suspected spinal cord injury → full immobilization despite breathing discomfort.